ppy/osu-wiki/wiki/osu!tourney/Multiplayer_Usage/en.md

 ## Match creation

-The multipler room must be named based on the template listed in the control panel of the osu!tourney client.
+The multiplayer room must be named based on the template listed in the control panel of the osu!tourney client.

 The template shown consists of:
 `Acronym_in_tournament.cfg: (Team Name 1) vs (Team Name 2)`